Kutztown University Radio FAQ

 • Can I view KUR's public file?

-As a part-15 station (see F.A.Q.'s for details), KUR is not required to maintain a public file.
-Wanting to operate as closely to a non-part-15 station as possible, however, we gladly maintain one.
+As digital internet broadcaster, KUR is not required to maintain a public file.
+Wanting to operate as closely as possible to a regular station in an effort to eventually become a licensed FM station, we gladly maintained one for many years.
 A radio station public file details what said radio station airs and does in the community interest, along with public input.
-You can access ours by clicking here
+Given that as of spring 2026, however, KU has decided not to pursue FM licensure and instead remain an award-winning digitial internet broadcaster, KUR will no longer update the file.
+KUR's digital internet broadcaster call letters are WKUR-DB.
+You can access our voluntarily-made public file from the past by clicking here

 • Can KU broadcast live or play music at my campus/community organization's event?

-If you would like to book us for a remote, contact the station at kur@kutztown.edu.
+If you would like to book us for a remote, click on the "Live Events/Remotes" link on the main homepage.
 If you don't hear back within a few days, please stop by 188 or 190 at the McFarland Student Union Building or call us at 610-683-4059, as your email may have been sent to our spam box.
 KUR's services are always free to fellow campus organizations however donations are always appreciated.

 • How can I listen to KUR?

-The station's frequency is 1670 AM.
-This signal can only be heard clearly on-campus.
-In addition, our audio is simulcast on and off-campus on Hometown Utilicom Cable Channel 8 during select times of the day.
-Our stream is available anywhere in the world on our homepage, and now you can listen to KUR on your iPhone by downloading the "TuneIn" app and searching for "KUR" or on ANY phone by simply dialing (563)-999-3101.
+KUR is a digital internet broadcaster (WKUR-DB).
+Our stream is available anywhere in the world on our homepage and on apps like TuneIn, myTumer, Radio Garden, or on ANY phone by simply dialing (563)-999-3101.
 Toll charges may apply based on your phone plan; otherwise, it is free for you to enjoy.
 Also, if you have an "Alexa" or "Google Home Mini" or other such on-demand Google product, try simply saying "Play Kutztown University Radio."
 On most devices, this works like a charm!

 • How far does KUR's regular radio signal reach?